ironhack-labs/data-labs/final-project/README.md

 Do you know you can download your own Facebook data to your harddisk?
 You can use this data to do social network analysis or visualize your friendships.

-**Warning: Downloading your Facebook data takes a lot of time.
-After you request your data in your Facebook account, Facebook needs to spend at least a day (depending on how much data you have) to make the file available for you to download.
-You must request your data from Facebook and download the file ahead of time.**
+**Warning: Downloading your Facebook data takes a lot of time.** You need to first request your data in your Facebook account.
+Then Facebook will prepare your data for you to download as a ZIP file.
+If you request all your data (e.g. posts, photos, likes, friends, places, etc.), it takes at least a whole day for Facebook to get your data ready.
+But instead of requesting all your data, you can also request only the categories you want to analyze such as friends and places, which takes significantly less time.
+In either case, request your data as early as you can so that you can have the data before the project week begins.

+Besides, when you request your data from Facebook, choose if you would like the data to be in JSON or HTML format.
+It's a strategic choice depending on what topic you want to work on for your final project.
+If you request JSON, you will be able to focus on data visualization and analysis.
+If you request HTML, the data may be more suitable for natural language processing but you will need to spend time on parsing the HTML data.

 Resources: